janephp/janephp/documentation/components/JsonSchema.rst

    (``null``).
 By default it is enabled.
  * ``skip-required-fields``: If your model has required fields, this option allows you to skip the required behavior that forces them to be present during denormalization.
 By default it is disabled.
+ * ``validation``: Will enable validation following JSON Schema validation specification.
+By default it is disabled.

 .. _`JSON Reference`: https://tools.ietf.org/id/draft-pbryan-zyp-json-ref-03.html
 .. _`Carbon`: https://carbon.nesbot.com/